2016 Ohio State University attack

 Terrorist attack in Ohio, U.S.

-On November 28, 2016, a terrorist vehicle-ramming and stabbing attack occurred at 9:52 a.m.
+On November 28, 2016, an Islamic terrorist vehicle-ramming and stabbing attack occurred at 9:52 a.m.
 EST at Ohio State University's Watts Hall in Columbus, Ohio.
 The attacker, Somali refugee Abdul Razak Ali Artan, was shot and killed by the first responding OSU police officer, and 13 people were hospitalized for injuries.

 Authorities began investigating the possibility of the attack being an act of terrorism.
-On the next day, law enforcement officials stated that Artan was inspired by terrorist propaganda from the Islamic State of Iraq and the Levant (ISIL) and the late radical Muslim cleric Anwar al-Awlaki.
-Amaq News Agency released a statement claiming the attacker responded to an ISIL call to attack coalition citizens, though there is no evidence of direct contact between the group and Artan.
+On the next day, law enforcement officials stated that Artan was inspired by terrorist propaganda from the Islamic State of Iraq and the Levant (ISIL) and the late radical Muslim cleric, Anwar al-Awlaki.
+The Amaq News Agency released a statement claiming the attacker responded to an ISIL call to attack coalition citizens, though there is no evidence of direct contact between the group and Artan.

 Background

 There had been high concerns from federal law enforcement officials about car ramming and stabbing attacks being encouraged by online extremist propaganda due to the relative ease of committing them compared to bombings.
 In the weeks prior to the incident, ISIL had been urging its followers to copy a car ramming attack in Nice, France, that killed 86 people.

 Earlier that year in February, a man attacked patrons at the Nazareth Restaurant in Columbus, wounding four before being shot and killed by responding police officers.
 About seven months later, a mass stabbing occurred at the Crossroads Center shopping mall in St. Cloud, Minnesota.
 During the attack, a Somali refugee stabbed and injured nearly a dozen people before also being fatally shot by police.
 Both incidents were investigated as possible acts of terrorism.
 There had also been a number of recently foiled ISIL-inspired terror plots or intents to travel to the Middle East to fight for ISIL, in which the perpetrators all originated from Ohio.

 In the week prior to the attack, the perpetrator, Abdul Razak Ali Artan, traveled to Washington, D.C., and purchased a knife at a Home Depot there.
 The day before the attack, Artan bought a second knife at a Walmart in Columbus.
 Investigators have not determined whether either knife was used in the attack, but were particularly suspicious of Artan traveling to the U.S. capital, roughly 400 mi from Columbus by car, to buy a knife.